ExistentialEnso/enso-lists/npm-packages-draft.md

 ## CLI Tools

+* [nodemon](https://www.npmjs.com/package/nodemon) - Restart node apps when file changes are detected.
-* [npm-name-cli](npm-name-cli) - Checks to see whether a package name is available on npm.
+* [npm-name-cli](https://www.npmjs.com/package/npm-name-cli) - Checks to see whether a package name is available on npm.
 * [sloc](https://www.npmjs.com/package/sloc) - Determine how many lines of code a project has.